DMKEBUSINESSGMBH/typo3-mksanitizedparameters/Documentation/Rules/DefineRules.md

 array(
    'subArray' => array(
       //that's the way to call a custom filter!
-      //the custom class is loaded through tx_rnbase::load().
-      //If your custom class can't be loaded
+      //make sure to have your custom class autoloaded.
-      //this way, then please load the class yourself before setting the rules 'someValue' => array(
+      'someValue' => array(
          'filter'    => FILTER_CALLBACK,
          'options'   => array(